UkcaGreen/boun-university-projects/README.md

 # boun-university-projects
-Projects that I made at Boğaziçi University
+Projects and assignments that I made at Boğaziçi University.